 The value of investments in the fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions, investor sentiment and market perceptions, government actions, geopolitical events or changes, and factors related to a specific issuer, geography, industry or sector.
 These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings.
 The novel coronavirus (COVID-19) pandemic and efforts to contain its spread are likely to negatively affect the value, volatility, and liquidity of the securities and other assets in which the fund invests and exacerbate other risks that apply to the fund.
 These effects could negatively impact the fund's performance and lead to losses on your investment in the fund.

-The risks associated with bond investments include interest rate risk, which is the risk that the value of the fund's investments is likely to fall if interest rates rise.
+The risks associated with bond investments include interest rate risk which is the risk that the value of the fund's investments is likely to fall if interest rates rise.
 Bond investments are also subject to credit risk, which is the risk that the issuer of a bond may default on payment of interest or principal.
 Bond investments may be more susceptible to downgrades or defaults during economic downturns or other periods of economic stress.
-Interest rate risk is generally greater for longer-term bonds, and credit risk is generally greater for below-investment-grade bonds (a significant part of the fund's investments), which can be more sensitive to changes in markets, credit conditions, and interest rates and may be considered speculative.
-Mortgage-backed investments, unlike traditional debt investments, are also subject to prepayment risk, which means that they may increase in value less than other bonds when interest rates decline and decline in value more than other bonds when interest rates rise.
-We may have to invest the proceeds from prepaid investments, including mortgage-backed investments, in other investments with less attractive terms and yields.
+Interest rate risk is generally greater for longer-term bonds, and credit risk is generally greater for below-investment-grade bonds (a significant part of the fund's investments), which may be considered speculative.
+Our use of derivatives may increase the risks of investing in the fund by increasing investment exposure (which may be considered leverage) or, in the case of many over-the-counter instruments, because of the potential inability to terminate or sell derivatives positions and the potential failure of the other party to the instrument to meet its obligations.